netbox123/boneNode/README.md

 # [BoneNode](http://georgeosddev.github.com/markdown-edit)

 a webremote for BeagleboneBlack / RadxaRock etc.
-* Receives switches, and sensors data serial 1/sec. from Arduino Due or BBB.
+* Receives switches, and sensor data serial 1/sec. from Arduino Due or BBB.
 * Window and item data from mySQL or JSON.
 * NodeJS rocks, this is 100% phpFree.
+* IPad ready.

 In the end this will be coolest remote ever.<br>